Erin Hunt

 The International Network for Explosive Weapons, INEW, is an international network of NGOs that plays a large role in working towards reducing human suffering as a result of explosive weapons.
 Through research, policy and advocacy, the network’s members work to increase awareness of the negative effects of these destructive weapons, while also taking concrete steps to address their negative implications.
 Mines Action Canada is a co-founder of INEW and we continue to work closely with the network.
 This work on explosive weapons is directly related to and informed by our efforts to end the suffering caused by landmines and cluster munitions.

-Because much of the international community is concerned about the humanitarian harm caused by the use of explosive weapons, particularly in populated areas, discussions are currently underway to create a political declaration on the use of explosive weapons in populated areas (EWIPA).
-The declaration intends to emphasize the importance of offering protection to civilians from such weapons and the importance of compliance with international humanitarian law.
-While not new international law, a political declaration has the ability to change behaviours.
+Because much of the international community is concerned about the humanitarian harm caused by the use of explosive weapons, particularly in populated areas, a political declaration on the use of explosive weapons in populated areas (EWIPA) was created and signed by 82 states, including Canada, in November 2022.
+The declaration emphasizes the importance of offering protection to civilians from such weapons and the importance of compliance with international humanitarian law.
+While not new international law, the political declaration has the ability to change behaviours.
 Additionally, it seeks to provide tools that could reduce the impact of such weapons, such as the implementation of policies and changes to practices by militaries to reduce civilian harm.
-Such a political declaration can reinforce and enhance current international humanitarian law and the obligations that come with it.
+This political declaration can reinforce and enhance current international humanitarian law and the obligations that come with it.

 Read all our news about explosive weapons here and learn more about INEW here.